warriordog/ModShark/readme.md

 Rules detect flagged behavior according to user-configured parameters.
 See each subsection for detailed instructions.

-### Flagged Usernames - detect and alert when any username matches a pattern
+### Flagged User - detect and alert when any new user matches a flag

+Currently, the only supported flag is Regular Expression matching against username.
+Filters and exclusions are supported.
-Documentation TBD.
+Complete documentation TBD.

-### Flagged Hostnames - detect and alert when any instance hostname matches a pattern
+### Flagged Instance - detect and alert when any new instance matches a flag

+Currently, the only supported flag is Regular Expression matching against hostname.
+Filters and exclusions are supported.
-Documentation TBD.
+Complete documentation TBD.

 ## Reporters